shuaimu/homepage/_site/teaching/ds/20fa/notes/eth.md

 * attack/ recursive withdraw

 ```
+// msg.sender has a default function that looks like this.
 function () {
   // To be called by a vulnerable contract with a withdraw function.
   // This will double withdraw.